2022 United States House of Representatives elections in Alabama

 The 2022 United States House of Representatives elections in Alabama were held on November 8, 2022, to elect the seven U.S. representatives from the state of Alabama, one from each of the state's seven congressional districts.
 The elections coincided with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.

 Primaries in Alabama took place on May 24.
-Should any race result in no candidate receiving over 50% of the vote, runoff elections would occur on June 21.
+If any race resulted in no candidate receiving over 50% of the vote, runoff elections would occur on June 21.

 Background

 Following redistricting as a result of the 2020 United States census, the Republican-controlled Alabama Legislature adopted a new congressional map in the autumn of 2021.
-The map drew one of Alabama's seven congressional districts with an African-American majority population; a single African-American majority congressional district has been the case for over 30 years.
-Three federal judges denied this map on January 24, 2022, stating that Alabama, which has an African-American population of 27% as of 2022, needed two congressional districts that were likely to elect African-American representatives, in accordance with the Voting Rights Act of 1965.
+The map drew one of Alabama's seven congressional districts with an African-American majority population; a single African-American majority congressional district had been the case for over 30 years.
+Three federal judges denied this map on January 24, 2022, stating that Alabama, which had an African-American population of 27% as of 2022, needed two congressional districts that were likely to elect African-American representatives, in accordance with the Voting Rights Act of 1965.
 John Wahl, the chairman of the Alabama Republican Party, said he expected the court's decision to be appealed.
 The office of the Attorney General of Alabama began the process of an appeal on January 25, 2022.
 The qualifying deadline for congressional candidates was also extended from January 28 to February 11.

 The New York Times predicted that the appeal would go to the U.S. Supreme Court to address the practice of racial gerrymandering in the United States.
 If a second African-American majority district was upheld and passed, it would have been a significant pick-up for Democrats in Alabama.
 In response to the federal ruling, Representative Jerry Carl stated during a radio interview that his campaign was considering alternative strategies in the event that he was forced to run against fellow Representative Barry Moore.
 Chairman Wahl stated on January 28 that the Republican Party would plan to win all seven congressional seats if a new map created two competitive seats with slight African-American majorities, rather than one district guaranteed for a Democratic victory.